aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-numa-aware-scheduling.md

 replicaset.apps/secondary-scheduler-56994cf6cf                1         1         1       16m
 ```

-## Scheduling workloads with the NUMA-aware scheduler
+## Scheduling workloads with the NUMA-aware scheduler {#cnf-scheduling-numa-aware-workloads_numa-aware}

 You can schedule workloads with the NUMA-aware scheduler using `Deployment` CRs that specify the minimum required resources to process the workload.